 We test some small smart TVs specifically, but more often focus on the 55- and 65-inch versions that have the same features and performance.
 When a manufacturer makes a great 55- or 65-inch TV, we expect the smaller model will be just as good, so we've based some of our picks on our experience with the larger versions.
 In other cases, we haven’t tested the specific models but rely on our experience with similar TVs from these brands to make our assessments.

 For a surefire sales win, keep an eye out for the Toshiba C350 Fire TV, which gets steep discounts anytime Amazon or Best Buy have a sales event.
-It's a pretty great budget TV even without a discount, offering a 4K display, Amazon-powered smart functions and surprisingly great gaming performance.
+Our testing found it's a pretty great budget TV even without a discount, offering a 4K display, Amazon-powered smart functions and surprisingly great gaming performance.

 The TCL 4-Series demonstrates that 4K is mainstream now, with respectable picture quality and the very convenient Roku TV smart interface.
 This 4K TV oftens sells for less than you’ll find bargain 1080p TVs.
 It has good color accuracy and supports HDR10 — but not Dolby Vision — for improved contrast.
 It uses Roku’s system software, which provides one of the best smart TV experiences available and has plenty of apps to choose from.
 With a low lag time of 13.1 milliseconds, this set also will handle fast-paced gaming well.